victoria-maple/resources/guide.md

 [\[&uarr; Go back to top &uarr;\]](#a-guide-to-vicloc)

 For maps that can be farmed by more or less any fighting style, the &ldquo;for who&rdquo; column is empty.
-The “abbr.” column lists common abbreviations/nicknames for the map name, if any.
+The &ldquo;abbr.&rdquo; column lists common abbreviations/nicknames for the map name, if any.

 Popularity legend: